 Stage Three: Active Decay

-Active decay is the stage after death in which a cadaver loses the majority of its body mass.
-Fluids released through orifices indicate that it has started.
+Fluids released through orifices indicate the beginning of active decay.
 Organs, muscles, and skin become liquefied.
 When all of the body’s soft tissue decomposes, hair, bones, cartilage, and other byproducts of decay remain.
-On top of this, Active Decay is also the stage of death that a body is consumed by maggots.
+The cadaver loses the most mass during this stage.

-How Do The Stages of Human Decomposition Affect The Site of an Unattended or Traumatic Death?
+How Can the Stages of Human Decomposition Affect the Site of an Unattended or Traumatic Death?

-An unattended death, and the accompanying bacteria, mold, and insect infestation, can cause damage to a building’s structure, personal belongings and pets.
+An unattended death, and the accompanying bacteria, mold, and insect infestation, can cause damage to a building’s structure and personal belongings.
 After a body is properly removed, a professional trauma and crime scene cleanup company should always be called to clean and disinfect the site.
 And while an unattended death could lead to exposure to dangerous bloodborne pathogens, decomposition itself is a perfectly natural process.

 Aftermath takes great care to ensure our sympathetic, compassionate, and discreet teams clean the death site as soon as possible so families can begin the healing process.
 Contact us 24/7 online or at (877) 872-4339 for further information.